hoyosjs/docs/docs/core/diagnostics/dotnet-dump.md

 - **`-n|--name <name>`**

   Specifies the name of the process to collect a dump from.
+This option only works if there's only one .NET process with the given name.

 - **`--type <Full|Heap|Mini>`**